Opposed Application

 current contract of employment was concluded when the environment was

-require your services, we now wish to terminate your contract on
+we still require your services, we now wish to terminate your

-notice and replace it with one that provides for remuneration based
+contract on notice and replace it with one that provides for

-on productivity.
-We hereby give you three months notice for the
+hereby give you three months notice for the termination of your

-we hereby offer you a new performance contract which aligns your
+the same time, we hereby offer you a new performance contract which

-shall become effective on the date that the termination of your
+new contract if accepted, shall become effective on the date that the

-current employment contract becomes effective.
-Should you want to
+termination of your current employment contract becomes effective.

-bring forward the effective date of your new contract, you will be
+you want to bring forward the effective date of your new contract,

-required to waive the notice required to terminate your current
+you will be required to waive the notice required to terminate your

 During